-Letters written to the editor or the author should contain objective, and constructive interpretations or discussions on medical, scientific, or general areas of interest.
-They should have an objective and give a message with a brief, and clear language.
-Materials that were published or reported elsewhere should not be used.
-Otherwise, the letter will not be accepted.
+Letters written to the editor or author should provide objective and constructive interpretations or discussions on medical, scientific, or general areas of interest.
+They should convey a clear and concise message using a brief and straightforward language.
+The content should be original and not previously published elsewhere to ensure acceptance.

-Limit: The article must not be more than 600 words.
+Limit: The letter should not exceed 600 words.

-The case series consists of two to five relevant clinical cases with identical presentations.
-There would be a sequence of serious medical conditions or a few rare diseases.
-The text must not surpass 1500 words & is subdivided i.e. abstract, introduction, case study, and discussion, and contains a brief abstract of around 100 words with 3 to 5 keywords.
+A case study consists of two to five relevant clinical cases with similar presentations, often involving serious medical conditions or rare diseases.
+The text should not exceed 1500 words and includes sections such as abstract, introduction, case study, and discussion.
+The abstract should be brief (around 100 words) and include 3 to 5 keywords.

-These articles communicate brief reports of original research results which many researchers suggest would be of concern to editors, and will likely stimulate further research in the field.
-As they are relatively short the format is useful for scientists with time-sensitive results (for example, those in highly competitive or quickly-changing disciplines).
-This format often has clear restrictions of size, so some experimental information may not be published until the authors write a full manuscript of the original research.
-These papers are sometimes referred to as Brief Communications.
+Short communications are brief reports of original research results that are considered of interest to editors and likely to stimulate further research.
+They are concise and useful for time-sensitive results in competitive or quickly-changing disciplines.
+Due to size limitations, some experimental details may be omitted until a full manuscript of the original research is written.
+These papers are also referred to as Brief Communications.